alex11818/unicellar/README.md

 * lbr1.py

 ## On the model:
-A black oil formulation is employed for PVT props. is largely compatible with black oil reservoir simulators (like Eclipse, OPM, tNavigator etc.).
+A black oil formulation used for PVT props. is largely compatible with black oil reservoir simulators (like Eclipse, OPM, tNavigator etc.).
 The following components are currently available:
 - oil (with dissolved gas)
 - free gas that can dissolve in oil